mohar-ops/Data-Visualization/README.md

 # Data-Visualization
 Coursework projects compiled
+Data Viz 1,2,3 are in Python.
+Data Viz 4 is in Tableau.

 The Google Drive links for the zipped code, output and demo videos have also been uploaded.